Frequently Asked Questions

 In its 4-year existence , the Action Agenda has received a mandate from COP 15 to continue its work to engage sub and non-state actors to submit relevant commitments, as well as to showcase in each of the 11 action areas, key actions to reverse nature loss, while also contributing to the future review mechanism of the Convention in support of the implementation of the post-2020 Global Biodiversity Framework. https://www.cbd.int/action-agenda/

 2. Non-state actors’ relationship to the post-2020 process

-The business and financial sectors, sub-national governments and local authorities, civil society, academia, youth and indigenous peoples and local communities must be part of the conversation, in particular as discussions underway by the formal process, on what is to be achieved in the Global Biodiversity Framework and how, will require coordination at all levels.
+These challenges entail shared responsibility.
+It requires collective efforts at the global and domestic levels.
+Governments alone cannot undertake the magnitude of the challenge.
+To achieve the goals and targets of the Kunming and Montreal Global Biodiversity Framework will entail the support of sub and non-state actors.
+The business and financial sectors, sub-national governments and local authorities, civil society, academia, youth and indigenous peoples and local communities must be part of the conversation, in particular as discussions underway by the formal process, on what is to be achieved in the Kunming and Montreal Global Biodiversity Framework and how, will require coordination at all levels.

 Moreover, it is visible that the Action Agenda for Nature and People is already happening and continuously growing in numbers, commitments and ambition.
 Analyses of sub and non-state actor agendas in other processes show that successful multilateral processes are based on the principles of inclusiveness and openness.